MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 **Rendering Tab**

-Check box for *Show all labels for this layer (including colliding labels)
+In the *Overlapping labels* section, for the *mode*, choose "Allow overlaps without penalty".

 ### Lakes
 We'll used rule-based labeling with this one so we just label the big lakes.
 Labeling all the lakes would clutter the map.
+Choose *Rule-based labeling* from the drop-down list.
+Add a new label by clicking on the green + button at the bottom of the panel.

 Description: Big Lakes